 Beginning in 2011, On the Cutting Edge began a process to review the extensive collection of activities submitted by workshop participants and members of the geoscience community.
 The Review Processes page illuminates the details of the peer review process, and the activities are scored on 5 elements: scientific veracity; alignment of goals, activity, and assessment; pedagogical effectiveness; robustness; and completeness of the ActivitySheet.
 The activities that score very highly in these areas become part of the Cutting Edge Exemplary Collection and are featured below.
-To date, activities in the mineralogy, petrology, geochemistry, environmental geology, structural geology, geophysics, and tectonics areas have been reviewed so the exemplary collection is composed of activities from these topics.
-As the review of additional areas is completed, exemplary activities from the rest of the collection will be included here.
+As of the fall of 2015, the entirety of the legacy activity collection has been reviewed.
+We are developing a process with NAGT by which new submissions can also get reviewed and be added to the reviewed collection.

 Results 1 - 10 of 272 matches

 Investigating Earthquakes: GIS Mapping and Analysis (College Level) part of Starting Point-Teaching Entry Level Geoscience:Teaching with GIS:Examples

 This is a college-level adaptation of a chapter from the Earth Exploration Toolbook.
 The students download global quake data over a time range and use GIS to interpret the tectonic context. -

 Geologic Puzzles: Morrison Formation part of Starting Point-Teaching Entry Level Geoscience:Interactive Lectures:Examples